Supplying strong ID data for your product ratings is critical to ensure they get attributed to the correct product in your catalogue.

 Adding the product GTIN etc to the sales data is the only way that multi language customers can provide this if it is all from one website URL, so that they can ensure the right product description and URL match to the right language.

 It is a standard, which means it represents an agreed industry-wide format for expressing something, in this case the number that identifies an item.
-Please be aware that a GTIN is allocated centrally by the organisation GS1, cannot be arbitrarily assigned and are strictly numeric.

 The inclusion of gtin or mpn and brand in your sales data or product catalogues will be required in future releases.
 Maximum character length is 14 characters (see below for the different formats).
 Mainly used by retail merchants selling branded products to ensure accurate matching of Feefo reviews to products when submitting to Google’s product rating programme. gtin is not used for unbranded products or for those that do not have a GTIN; use mpn and brand instead.